ariadne-cps/website/content/tutorial.md

 HybridIOAutomaton tank_valve = compose("tank,valve",tank,valve,flow,idle);
 ```

 The first argument is the name of the new automaton.
 The second and third arguments are the components to use, while the fourth and fifth arguments represent the initial locations for each component.
-Specifying an initial location is required if we want to optimize the resulting system, by creating a product with the actual reachable locations: the choice of the initial location may influence the discrete reachability and consequently the complexity of the system.
+Specifying an initial location is required if we want to optimise the resulting system, by creating a product with the actual reachable locations: the choice of the initial location may influence the discrete reachability and consequently the complexity of the system.

 The complete system is obtained with: